-This section summarizes the CernVM-FS mechanics to select a network path from the client through an HTTP forward proxy to an HTTP endpoint.
-At any given point in time, there is only one combination of web proxy and web host that a new request will utilize.
+This section summarized the CernVM-FS mechanics to select a network path from the client through an HTTP forward proxy to an HTTP endpoint.
+At any given point in time, there is only one combination of web proxy and web host that all new requests are going to utilize.
 In this section, it is this combination of proxy and host that is called "network path".
 The network path is chosen from the collection of web proxies and hosts in the CernVM-FS configuration according to the following rules.